SAP/jenkins-library/documentation/docs/steps/newmanExecute.md

 The step has been migrated into a golang-based step.
 The following release notes belong to the new implementation:

-- Groovy Templating is deprecated and now replaced by Go Templating.
+- **newmanRunCommand**:

+The parameter `newmanRunCommand` is deprecated by now and is replaced by list parameter `runOptions`.
+For backward compatibility, the `newmanRunCommand` parameter will still be used if configured.
+Nevertheless, using this parameter can break the step in some cases, e.g. when spaces are used in single quoted strings like spaces in file names.
+Also Groovy Templating is deprecated and now replaced by Go Templating.
 The example show the required changes:

 ```yaml
 # deprecated groovy default